vincentkoc/vincentkoc/README.md

 ### Hi 👋, I'm Vincent

-A technologist with close to two decades of experience across fortune 500 companies and top listed companies in Asia Pacific.
+An engineer and technologist with close to two decades of experience across top listed companies in Asia Pacific and US.

 I would say that 🍜 ramen and noodles are my kryptonite